Power Couple? AI Growth and Renewable Energy Investment: Additional Results

-Although it is intuitive that ensuring net-zero frontier AI requires a sufficiently low marginal cost of investment of renewables, Proposition \ref{prop:3} indicates that the cost threshold depends on the ratio $\frac{\theta}{k}$, which measures the average market investment per unit of energy demand.
+Although it is intuitive that ensuring net-zero frontier AI requires a sufficiently low marginal cost of investment in renewables, Proposition \ref{prop:3} indicates that the cost threshold depends on the ratio $\frac{\theta}{k}$, which measures the average market investment per unit of energy demand.
 If this ratio exceeds $\frac{c_f(1+\alpha)}{\lambda}$ (which is equivalent to $\theta\lambda\geq c_fk(1+\alpha)$, i.e., the marginal market value exceeds the marginal cost at $x=1$), it can be shown that maximum AI capability is achieved in the decoupling zone, independent of whether $y=k$.
-In this case, the reduction of the marginal cost of renewable investment is only driven by the composition effect, i.e., it should be lower than the marginal benefit from displacing fossil fuel.
-Indeed, the proof shows that $g_2$ equals the cost threshold identified in condition (b) in Proposition 1(i).
+In this case, the reduction of the marginal cost of renewable investment is only driven by the composition effect, that is, it should be lower than the marginal benefit from displacing fossil fuel.
+Indeed, the proof shows that $g_2$ equals the cost threshold identified in condition (b) in \cref{prop:1}(i).

 Otherwise, maximum AI capability may be achieved in the coupling zone, which requires full decarbonization to justify its cost.
-In this case, the marginal benefit of renewable investment is determined by the scale effect, which includes the developer's scale margin and the associated economic spillover as well as the enhanced adaptation benefits, minus the renewable energy generation cost.
+In this case, the marginal benefit of renewable investment is determined by the scale effect, which includes the developer's scale margin, the associated economic spillover, and the enhanced adaptation benefits, minus the renewable energy generation cost.
 These components determine the $(d_0,g_1)$ thresholds.
 A caveat is that in this case, the marginal benefit of renewable investment could be negative when frontier AI entails too high an energy cost even when powered by the cheaper renewable sources and therefore cannot be realized.
 This explains the upper bound on the energy demand $k$ for this case.
 Another useful observation is that because the scale effect leverages AI's adaptation benefits, the $g_1$ bound can be much more relaxed than $g_2$ when $d_0$ is high, which suggests an avenue to circumvent the limited renewable investment cost reduction potential which is technology constraint.

 We show that \cref{prop:3} applies structurally to resource-led scaling scenarios.
-This is because the impact of the comparison between the elasticity parameters $\lambda$ and $\alpha$ are attenuated at frontier capability $x=1$.
+This is because the impact of the comparison between the elasticity parameters $\lambda$ and $\alpha$ is attenuated at frontier capability $x=1$.
 The next proposition formalizes the finding.

 \begin{proposition} In the resource-led scaling scenario, \cref{prop:3} continues to hold if (a) the threshold on $\frac{\theta}{k}$ that separates cases (i) and (ii) is changed to $\frac{c_f(1+\alpha)}{\lambda}$, (b) the thresholds on $(k,d_0)$ are removed, and (c) the $g_1$ threshold is replaced by a different one $g_3$. \end{proposition}